trimstray/test-your-sysadmin-skills/README.md

 A **three-way handshake** is a method used in a TCP/IP network to create a connection between a local host/client and server.
 It is a three-step method that requires both the client and server to exchange `SYN` and `ACK` (`SYN`, `SYN-ACK`, `ACK`) packets before actual data communication begins.

+A three-way handshake establish that bi-directional communication channel is available and prevents certain types of network attacks, such as address spoofing, and from that - amplification attacks.

 Useful resources:

 - [Why do we need a 3-way handshake?
 Why not just 2-way?](https://networkengineering.stackexchange.com/questions/24068/why-do-we-need-a-3-way-handshake-why-not-just-2-way)